Admission and Retention

-Applicants must have a minimum cumulative grade point average of 2.5 on a 4.0 scale.
+Applicants must have a minimum overall combined grade point average of 2.5 on a 4.0 scale.
 Students transferring from other departments within Tennessee State University are required to complete a change-of-major form.

 Students who already have a degree in health related and any other fields may be admitted to the program if they meet admission criteria.
 Individuals who have an associate degree in medical record/health information technology and who are interested in receiving a baccalaureate degree in Health Information Management must have completed a minimum of 60 semester credit hours including directed professional practice.

 These individuals are required to complete general education requirements for a Bachelor of Science degree, as well as management, sciences, other prerequisite courses for the program and all the 3000-4000 level courses as indicated in the curriculum.

 Submission of application to the program is due by June 30 for Fall semester and December 1 for Spring semester.
 Two letters of recommendation from persons (non-family member) who know the applicant.
 A personal interview conducted by Admission and Retention Committee or its designee.

 Applicants will be informed of the final decisions regarding acceptance into the program.
 Students are responsible for transportation expenses and other costs relating to professional practice experience and field trips.

 Students are responsible for physical examination, malpractice insurance, criminal background check and drug test prior to professional practice rotations.
 Students are responsible for maintaining acceptance of professional practice rotation in and out of state health care facilities.